-Lynda Gratton is a Professor of Management Practice at London Business School where she directs the program “Human Resource Strategy in Transforming Companies” considered the world’s leading program on human resources.
-Lynda is the founder of The Hot Spots Movement and for over five years has led the Future of Work Research Consortium which has brought executives from more than 80 companies together both virtually and on a bespoke collaborative platform.
+Lynda Gratton is a Professor of Management Practice at London Business School where she directs ‘Human Resource Strategy in Transforming Companies’ – considered the world’s leading programme on human resources.

-Lynda has written extensively about the interface between people and organizations.
-Her eight books have been translated into more than 15 languages.
-They cover the link between business and HR strategy (Human Resource Strategy: corporate rhetoric, individual reality and Living Strategy), the new ways of working (The Democratic Enterprise), the rise of complex collaboration (Hot Spots and Glow) and the impact of a changing world on employment and work (The Shift).
-Lynda’s case on BP won the EECH best case of the year, her article on ‘signature processes’ the MIT Sloan award, and in 2012 The Shift received the best business book of the year award in Japan.
-Her latest book The Key, published in June 2014, looks at the impact of the changing world on corporate practices, processes and leadership.
+Over the last 20 years Gratton has written extensively about the interface between people and organisations.
+Her eight books cover the link between business and HR strategy (Living Strategy), the new ways of working (The Democratic Enterprise), the rise of complex collaboration (Hot Spots and Glow) and the impact of a changing world on employment and work (The Shift).